About the HSB colour model and saturation

 - Saturation refers to the perceived difference between one colour and another in terms of purity.

-- Saturation is measured between a fully saturated colour (100%) and an unsaturated colour that appears dull and washed out until all colour disappears leaving only a monochromatic grey tone (0%).
+- Saturation is measured between a fully saturated colour (100%) and an unsaturated colour (0%).

 - A fully saturated colour is produced by a single wavelength or a narrow band of wavelengths of light.